UML Getting Started - UML Modeling in Eclipse

 Adding attribute to class

-6. Enter name : String to create the name attribute in String type.
+6. Enter name : String to create the name attribute with a String type.
 Then press Enter to confirm.

-7. Similarly, enter phoneNum : int to create the phoneNum attribute in int type.
-Then press Enter to confirm it and press Esc to cancel the next attribute.
+7. Similarly, enter phoneNum : int to create the phoneNum attribute with an int type.
+Press Enter to confirm, and then press Esc to finish adding attributes.

 Class created

-8. We want Visual Paradigm to generate getter and setter for the attributes during code generation.
+8. We want Visual Paradigm to generate getters and setters for the attributes during code generation.
 Right-click on the name attribute and select Create Getter and Setter from the popup menu.

 Create getter and setter

-9. Repeat the previous step on the attribute phoneNum.
-Up to now, your class diagram should look like this:
+9. Repeat the previous step for the phoneNum attribute.
+At this point, your class diagram should look like this:

 Getters and setters created

 Let's produce Java source code from the UML class.
 There are several ways to achieve this.
-Here let's try the one that generate code for the entire UML model.
-Click on the Update Code button at the top of Diagram Navigator.
+Here, we will try the one that generates code for the entire UML model.
+Click the Update Code button at the top of the Diagram Navigator.

 Update code

 In the Package Explorer, expand the project node and the src folder node.
-The package myapp and User class are there.
+The myapp package and the User class are there.
 Open User.java.
-You can see the User class filled with attributes and its getter and setter.
+You can see the User class populated with attributes and their getters and setters.

 Java code generated